majuss/ecoevolpara/source/vms.rst

 Create a new Debian-stable VM
 --------------------------------------

-Connect to Beagle (or a different machine which should host the VM) and download the Debian-iso `from this site<https://www.debian.org/CD/http-ftp/>`_.
+Connect to Beagle (or a different machine which should host the vm) and download the Debian-iso `from this site<https://www.debian.org/CD/http-ftp/>`_.
 Right click the link for the amd64 netinstall and copy the link.
 Then enter :code:`wget`. paste the link and hit enter.
 This will download the install-image into the current working directory (:code:`pwd`).

-To create a virtual disk for the new vm tyoe:
+To create a virtual disk for the new vm type:
 ::
 	qemu-img create -f qcow2 /home/marius/debian_testing.qcow2 50G